2025 February 15 MEETING

 Honey and bee larvae are a critically important food for hunting and gathering communities all around the world (in ecosystems where they are available).
 This is particularly true for the Hadzabe foragers of Northern Tanzania - who have a long and extensive history with honey (from both stinging and stingless bees) as well as the greater honeyguide bird (Indicator indicator), who lead honey hunters to their spoils.
 We will explore the important role of honey in the diet of communities worldwide, focusing on the Hadzabe as a key example.
 We will discuss how it is collected, stored, and shared and end our discussion with a look to the future.
 Exploring how climate change is currently impacting access to this valued resource.

-DR. Alyssa Crittenden is an anthropologist and human biologist whose work explores the fascinating connections between diet, culture, and human evolution.
+Dr. Alyssa Crittenden is an anthropologist and human biologist whose work explores the fascinating connections between diet, culture, and human evolution.
 A professor at the University of Nevada, Las Vegas, she has spent 20 years working with and among the Hadzabe (or Hadza), one of the last remaining hunter-gatherer communities in the world.
 Her research has uncovered insights into the role of honey in human history and highlights how honey has shaped human evolution, nutrition, and social behaviors over millennia.

 David Schultz took two beginner beekeeping courses in 2014 and began keeping bees that same year.
 In 2018 David became the VP for HCBA and in 2019 became a candidate and began his exams for the EAS Master Beekeeper program.
 After serving as HCBA President for 2 years, he is currently the past President of HCBA and is the current 1 st VP for the Maryland State Beekeepers Association (MSBA).
 In 2021 David was awarded the George W. Imirie award for Excellence in Beekeeping Education by the Maryland State Beekeepers Association.
 In the